RaspAP/raspap-docs/docs/index.md

 4. Open a pull request and reference the initial issue in the pull request message.

 Find out more about our [coding style guidelines and recommended tools](https://github.com/RaspAP/raspap-webgui/blob/master/CONTRIBUTING.md).

-## Support us
-RaspAP is free software, but powered by your support.
-If you find RaspAP useful for your personal or commercial projects, [become a GitHub sponsor](https://github.com/sponsors/RaspAP) or join the project on [Open Collective](https://opencollective.com/raspap).
-100% of financial contributions go to activities directly related to this project.